Sandgate Baptist Church: History

+First church building

 By 1871 Sandgate had a population of 155 and in 1872 the first Baptist chapel, a small building in Loudon Street, was built.
 Within two years the settlement had a school and was linked by coach to Brisbane three times a week.
 By 1877 coaches travelled between Sandgate and Brisbane twice a day.
 In 1880 Sandgate was declared the Borough of Sandgate (and in 1903 it became the Town of Sandgate) and in 1882 was connected to Brisbane by the Sandgate railway line.
 This dramatically reduced travel time to less than half an hour and boosted Sandgate's popularity as a place of residence and for holidaymakers and day-trippers.